yannmazita/hangman/README.md

 # Hangman

-Simple hangman guessing game using VueJS and FastAPI.
+Hangman guessing game using VueJS and FastAPI.

 ## Installing